angli232/MMCoreAPI/README.md

 ### Additional notes

 #### Select vc142 toolset installed with VS 2022 in VS Code
-It should fine to use vc143.
+It be should fine to use vc143.
 However, because Micro-Manager 2.0 officially uses vc142, it may be needed to use vc142 under certain conditions.

 You can install vc142 with VS 2022.